 Final course grades are available to students via Campus Web immediately following the end of each semester and are not available verbally to students through the Office of the Registrar.
 Students questioning their grades should discuss the matter with the instructor as soon as possible after grades are issued.
-Students requesting a grade change must do so prior to the end of the next semester.
+Students requesting a didactic grade change must do according to the Grade Dispute Policy described in the Student Code.
+Please refer to the Experiential Education Guidelines for experiential grade change requests.